iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 - Measures the `Correctly` identified `Positive` cases from all the `Predicted` positive cases.
 - Used when the **Cost** of False Positive ( `FP` ) is **High**. ( e.g. There is virus but still antivirus is predicting that the system is safe it's costly )
+- `TP`: The number of instances that were correctly classified as positive.
+- `FP`: The number of instances that were incorrectly classified as positive.

 ![Precision](Image/Precision.png)